darktable-org/dtdocs/content/module-reference/processing-modules/input-color-profile.md

 # module controls

 input profile
 : The profile or color matrix to apply.
 A number of matrices are provided along with an enhanced color matrix for some camera models.
-The enhanced matrices are designed to provide a look that is closer to that of the the camera manufacturer.
+The enhanced matrices are designed to provide a look that is closer to that of the camera manufacturer.

 : You can also supply your own input ICC profiles and put them into `$DARKTABLE/share/darktable/color/in` or `$HOME/.config/darktable/color/in` (where `$DARKTABLE` is the darktable installation directory and `$HOME` is your home directory).
 One common source of ICC profiles is the software that is shipped with your camera, which often contains profiles specific to your camera model.
 You may need to activate the [_unbreak input profile_](./unbreak-input-profile.md) module to use your own profiles.